echalkpad/the-health-guide/src/assets/docs/nutrients/micronutrients/minerals/potassium.md

 # Potassium
-Potassium (Cu) is an essential trace element.
-Its main function is
+Potassium (K) is an essential mineral element.
+Its main function is as intracellular cation.

 ## Absorption
-Only
+Only 85% of potassium is absorbed.
 Potassium absorption requires:.
-Potassium absorption is impaired by: sodium.
+Potassium absorption is impaired by: sodium, diuretics, caffeine, stress, diarrhea, alcohol, high cholesterol, aspirin, sugar, and corticosteroid drugs.

 ## Functions
 muscle and nerve function, and also is a major component of intracellular fluid.